Patapom/webgl/Web/blog/patapom/docs/Lighting/Dishonored2/AreaLights.md

 ### Fake Clipping

-As I wanted to avoid expensive clipping routines with conditions, my simple idea is whatever the orientation of the rectangular area light, I could always transform it into a canonical square that needed to be cut by an arbitrary plane (*i.e.* the current pxixel's surface's plane).
+As I wanted to avoid expensive clipping routines with conditions, my simple idea is that I only had to **shrink** the rectangular area to  make it *look like* it was clipped, but I didn't have to actually do the clipping itself.

 I arrived at a compromise that was good enough™ in that it returned an approximately clipped area and, more importantly, a continuous area (*i.e.* no sudden jumps depending on the rectangle's orientation, except some "bounces" when the area of the intersected rectangle stops growing, "bounces" and starts shrinking again).